sks-99/sks-99/README.md

 <h1 align="center">Hi 👋, I'm Sumeet</h1>
-<h3 align="center">A recent alunmi from Wilfrid Laurier University with a BSC in Computer Science</h3>
+<h3 align="center">An alunmi from Wilfrid Laurier University with a BSC in Computer Science</h3>

-- 🔭 I’m currently seeking new grad opportunitites
+- 🔭 I’m currently seeking IT, SWE opportunitites

 - 🌱 I’m currently learning **to create a company website**